 You can start to see a rhythm as you sew from left to right and side to side.
 Always have the symmetrical square in your mind’s eye or even draw a little diagram on paper to remind you while you are learning how to do cross stitch.

-Alternate Method of Cross Stitch
+Fast Method for Cross Stitch Patterns

 When doing larger block rows of stitches in the one thread color (like my red cross sampler), I find it easier to do this alternate method.